South Carolina Mandated Reporter Law

 WHERE Must You Report?

 The statute requires a report to the county Department of Social Services or to law enforcement “where the child resides or may be found.”
-The state apparently does not have a statewide hotline.
+To date, the state apparently does not have a statewide hotline.
 If someone other than a parent or person responsible for the child commits the abuse, you must report to local law enforcement.

 WHY Must You Report?

-Knowing failure to report suspected abuse is a misdemeanor, punishable by up to six months and up to a $500 fine.
+Knowing failure to report suspected abuse is a misdemeanor, punishable by up to 6 months in jail and/or up to a $500 fine.